 Pathogenicity.
-The meningococcus is essentially a human pathogen and is responsible for cerebrospinal or epidemic meningitis or spotted fever, as it was formerly termed.
+The meningococcus is a human pathogen and is responsible for cerebrospinal meningitis or spotted fever as it was formerly termed.
+The organism may also give rise to a condition known as chronic meningococcal septicæmia in which the meninges are not usually involved.
 A meningitis may also be produced in monkeys if pure cultures are injected intrathecally.